copia-automation/react-diff-viewer/README.md

 ## Syntax Highlighting

 Syntax highlighting is a bit tricky when combined with diff.
 Here, React Diff Viewer provides a simple render prop API to handle syntax highlighting.
-Use `renderContent(content: string) => JSX.Element` and your favorite syntax highlighting library to achieve this.
+Use `renderContent(content: string) => React.ReactElement` and your favorite syntax highlighting library to achieve this.

 An example using [Prism JS](https://prismjs.com)